cincheo/ini/README.md

 ### INI Main Features

-- Process oriented: programmers can easily define processes that will run on INI nodes and react to events
+- Process oriented: programmers can define processes that will run on INI nodes.
-- Reactive and event-driven: programmers can easily declare events to which processes will react
+- Reactive and event-driven: processes react to events, including consume events that allow for inter-process communication.
+- Rule-based: processes and functions rely on rules for readability purpose.
+- Functional style: programmers familiar with functional programming can use functions and recursion.
+- Auto-deployment: processes and functions are automatically deployed with annotations, either in push or in pull mode.
 - Type inference and user types: programmers can define complex structured types and the type checker will enforce the correct usage of the structure
-- Rule-based: processes and programs rely on rules for readability purpose
-- Functional style: programmers familiar with functional programming can use functions and recursion

 ## Examples

+The goal of these examples is to give a first overview of the INI syntax and semantics.

-### Functions
+### Functional-style factorial function

 For pure local calculations, INI programmers can define functions.
-These are meant to be extremely simple, because for heavy and distributed computations, programmers shall use processes, that we will show in the next section.

 Here is a typical factorial calculation with INI.
-Note the absence of a switch in the body of the function.

 ```javascript
 function fac(n) {